Top SEC lawyer on 'Fabulous Fab' trial to depart agency

 In some instances, Martens recused himself from working on those cases in order to comply with strict ethics rules that prevent employees from working on matters involving prospective employers.

 The SEC’s announcement on Friday did not say where Martens plans to go next.
-Martens declined to comment.
-A source familiar with the matter said he had not decided.
+Martens could not be immediately reached for comment.

 Solomon has served as second in command in the SEC’s trial unit since June 2012.